In Ukraine's volatile east, a day of shelling, outages, fear

 “I switched off the TV, and there were seven more shellings and then it stopped,” she said as she surveyed the damage outside, her hair covered in a bright pink scarf that contrasted with the gray debris behind her.

+“Our task is to control this abnormal situation in order to avoid a pretext for escalation,” Ukrainian Defense Minister Oleksii Reznikov said Friday.

 Monitors from the Organization for Security and Cooperation in Europe have been in place in the Donetsk and Luhansk regions since 2014 to try and maintain the cease-fire.
-But even they were drawn into the fray this week.
+It’s never been easy, but that task was made harder this week as they found their access repeatedly blocked.

 “The gradual fraying of the cease-fire ... has regretably accelerated,” Yaşar Halit Çevik, the mission's chief monitor, told the U.N.
 Security Council on Thursday.
 He said daily cease-fire violations had doubled since the beginning of the year